eindacor/JEPbignum/README.md

 ###bignum Constructors

 Function|Description
-:--------------------				|:------------------------
+:-----------------------------------------------	|:------------------------
-`bignum()`						|Creates a bignum of base 10 with the value of 0 `bignum(int n)`					|Creates a bignum of base 10 with the value of n `bignum(string s)`				|Creates a bignum of base 10 with the value of s.
+`bignum()`								|Creates a bignum of base 10 with the value of 0 `bignum(signed int n)`					|Creates a bignum of base 10 with the value of n `bignum(string s)`						|Creates a bignum of base 10 with the value of s.
 If invalid characters are detected in string s, this constructor will throw a bignum_Error class.

-bignum(string s, int b);

-    Creates a bignum of base b with the value of s.
+`bignum(string s, int b)`					|Creates a bignum of base b with the value of s.
 If invalid characters are detected in string s, this constructor will throw a bignum_Error class.
+`bignum(vector<int> n, int offset, int set_base, bool is_negativei)`			|Creates a bignum of base b from a vector of ints.
+Offset